Customize cache keys

 Enable Cloud CDN and customize cache keys

-These instructions activate Cloud CDN for a load balanced backend service and customize the cache key by excluding one or more components.
+These instructions activate Cloud CDN for a load balanced backend service and customize the cache key.
 If you don't already have a load balancer to use as an origin, see the external Application Load Balancer documentation for instructions to create one.

 Backend buckets don't include the protocol or host in the cache key because these don't influence how objects are referenced within a Cloud Storage bucket.
 However, they include a set of query string parameters that are specific to Cloud Storage, which might affect the response and might be extended by a customizable list of parameter names.